Quotes We Love: 12 Great Insights from Our Guest PostersJuly 19, 2016

-Since the Inclusion Lab began in April 2015, we’ve been fortunate enough to have some of the best minds in inclusive education write guest posts for us.
+Since the Brookes blog began in April 2015, we’ve been fortunate enough to have some of the best minds in inclusive education write guest posts for us.
 Here’s a look back at 12 of our favorite quotes from these diverse and passionate experts.
-We’ve made them extra-pretty so they’re ready to pin, tweet, and share—just another small way to help spread the word about the benefits of inclusion.
+We’ve made them pretty so they’re ready to pin, tweet, and share–just another small way to help spread the word about the benefits of inclusion.

 - First up, Nicole Eredics of the Inclusive Class reminds us that accommodations for varying learning needs and abilities should be viewed no differently than other types of accommodations: